sunray1/2025-04-17-GBIF-NA-eDNAPublishing/index.md

   In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  Carpentires maintains a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  The Carpentries maintains a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>